 - 1 large egg yolk

-- 1 heaping cup (25 grams) freeze dried strawberries roughly chopped
+- ⅓ cup (11 grams) freeze dried strawberries roughly chopped.
+Enough to break up the big pieces

 - 1 cup (227 grams) Chocolate Melting Wafers I used Dolci Frutta (linked below)